All Episodes

 So Obama finally telephoned Bill Clinton in September 2011, invited him out for a round of golf.

-I would I look, I know I'm not in this world of presidential politics, but I would never call somebody I loathe to play golf with them.
+Okay, I would, look, I know I'm not in this world of presidential politics, but I would never call somebody I loathed to play golf with.

-And then it says, it quotes, uh it quotes Bill telling Hillary, I am not going to enjoy this.
+And then it says, it quotes Bill telling Hillary, I am not going to enjoy this.

 I've had two successors since I left the White House, Bush and Obama.